Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 - Time complexity will be `O(N*K)`, where `N` is the total number of elements in the given array

 ### Sliding Window Approach
 If you observe closely, you will realize that to calculate the sum of a contiguous subarray, we can utilize the sum of the previous subarray.
-For this, consider each subarray as a <b>Sliding Window</b> of size `‘k’`.
+For this, consider each subarray as a <b>Sliding Window</b> of size `K`.
 To calculate the sum of the next subarray, we need to slide the window ahead by one element.
 So to slide the window forward and calculate the sum of the new position of the sliding window, we need to do two things:
 1. Subtract the element going out of the sliding window, i.e., subtract the first element of the window.
 2. Add the new element getting included in the sliding window, i.e., the element coming right after the end of the window.